 The MIT application process is a puzzle, and your mission is three-fold:

-1. Articulate and your fit for the program (situational- andself-awareness) along with a deep understanding of MIT’s guiding values.
+1. Articulate your fit for the MBA program (situational- and self-awareness) along with a deep understanding of MIT’s guiding values.

 2. Convey your distinctive value add, in a way that’s both resume-specific and personal (your values, personal characteristics, traits and a dash of more self-awareness).

 3. Deploy your finite real estate to craft a coherent narrative for your candidacy while avoiding duplication.
 (This balancing act across the assorted aspects of the application is a challenge for many candidates.
 You must do a shrewd job of spreading the love on this app, or it will fall flat.)

 As a coach with Fortuna Admissions, and a former member of the admissions committee at Wharton, Princeton and Johns Hopkins, I’ve honed a framework for approaching distinctive applications that demand applicants think critically and showcase themselves in novel, creative ways.
 I’ve applied this methodology to the MIT Sloan application and my efforts supporting many successful candidates to the program.
 You’ll find my approach on what works in the following MIT Sloan application tips – think of this as a free consulting session to increase your chances at success.